What is an L&I Settlement?

 What about fault and my job injury?

-Does it make any difference if football Alvin was at fault for stupidly injuring his finger in a careless drunken post game celebration when he broke a bottle of champagne over his head and cut his finger?
-What if pianist Alvin lost his finger through no fault of his own, when his employer dropped the grand piano cover on his finger?
+Does it make any difference if football player Alvin was at fault for stupidly injuring his finger in a careless, drunken post-game celebration when he broke a bottle of champagne over his head and cut his finger?
+What if pianist Alvin lost his finger through no fault of his own when his employer dropped the grand piano cover on his finger?
 They both get the same amount.
-Fault doesn’t matter, because L&I is a no fault system.
+Fault doesn’t matter because L&I is a no-fault system.

 How to get a fair L&I PPD settlement.

-So how do you and Alvin the piano player get a fair PPD settlement?
-Alvin hires a Sharpe L&I lawyer who gets a better PPD rating by sending Alvin to a real doctor for thoughtful and accurate finger rating of 90%, allowing a PPD finger settlement of $5,545.64.
-Sharpe lawyer also recognizes Alvin’s depression over losing his finger and his job.
+So how do you and Alvin, the piano player, get a fair PPD settlement?
+Alvin hires our lawyers who gets a better PPD rating by sending Alvin to a real doctor for a thoughtful and accurate finger rating of 90%, allowing a PPD finger settlement of $5,545.64.
+We also recognize Alvin’s depression over losing his finger and his job.
 Alvin gets mental health treatment for depression and a category III rating, worth an additional $57,054.90.
 Alvin also is advised to take advantage of vocational rehabilitation and is trained in a new career as a band leader.
 Happy ending, or at least fair, considering the constraints of the system.

 Want to get a fair settlement?
 Contact us

-A free phone consultation with an L&I lawyer will answer that question.
-A smart L&I lawyer can easily assess where you are and what should be done next.
-Once you get their advice, you can DIY or you can ask them if they will help you.
-A good workers’ compensation lawyer won’t take your case unless they believe they can improve your settlement.
-Initial consultations by the Sharpe Law Firm always are free.
+A free phone consultation with our L&I lawyers will answer that question.
+Smart L&I lawyers can easily assess where you are and what should be done next.
+Once you get their advice, you can DIY, or you can ask them if they will help you.
+Good workers’ compensation lawyers won’t take your case unless they believe they can improve your settlement.
+Initial consultations always are free.
 We can help you plan a smart course of action to get the best possible settlement.
 Contact us.

 What is an L&I Pension?